 OVERVIEW: The Flora Family Foundation focuses its climate change grantmaking on slowing greenhouse gas emissions and reducing short-lived climate pollutants.

-FFFs Climate Protection program supports organizations aiming to slow the emissions of greenhouse gases and is “concerned with coal combustion and the reduction of short-lived climate pollutants such as methane and black carbon.”
+FFFs Climate Protection program supports organizations that focus “primarily on ways to slow emissions of heat-trapping gases in the atmosphere.
+The program is chiefly concerned with coal combustion and the reduction of short-lived climate pollutants such as methane and black carbon.”

 Climate Protection grants typically range from $50,000 to $125,000.
 Past grantees include the Climate and Health Research Network in support of its methane abatement work in the Caspian Sea region.
 In addition, Columbia University’s Earth Institute received support for its Climate, Science, Awareness and Solutions program.
 To get a broader sense of the types of organizations FFF supports, explore its current grantees page.